Seirdy/seirdy.one/content/posts/git-workflow-0.md

 Q: I'm not interested in trying anything new, no matter what the benefits are.

-A: Ok, first of all, that wasn't a question.
+A: First of all, that wasn't a question.
 Second, this series isn't for you.
 You should not read this.
 I recommend doing literally anything else.

+Next: Resilient Git, Part 2: [Hydra Hosting](../../../2020/11/18/git-workflow-1.html)